Dave1975-spring/RPNV_Calculator/README.md

 ### WHAT HAS BEEN IMPLEMENTED AND WHAT HAS NOT:

 The calculator has a 4 level stack (X,Y,Z,T registers), the Last-X register and 10 memory registers (named from 0 to 9) where values can be stored and recall.
-All the basic operation, the trigonometric functions and statistical functions are available as well.
+All the basic operations, the trigonometric functions and statistical functions available on HP-10C have been implemented.
 No programming capability has been implemented, maybe in the future.

 For functions behaviour please refer to HP-10C manual.